uabrc/uabrc.github.io/docs/cheaha/slurm/practical_sbatch.md

         Double parentheses with a leading dollar sign like `$((...))` are used for evaluating integer arithmetic to a variable.
     <!-- markdownlint-enable MD046 -->

 1. The line `sbatch --array=0-$FILE_COUNT%4 job.sh` puts the array tasks in the Slurm queue using the `job.sh` script.
-The array of tasks runs from 0 to $FILE_COUNT as determined earlier, with the %4 limit restricting the number of tasks that can run simultaneously to 4.
+The array of tasks runs from 0 to $FILE_COUNT as determined earlier, where %4 limits the number of simultaneous tasks to 4.

 To use the script, enter the command `bash main.sh` at the terminal.